wifinigel/wiperf/README.md

 - Thank you to Eric Garnel & James Whitehead for their invaluable contributions to the Grafana dashboards included in this distribution.
 I could not have put them together without your ideas and JSON code - thank you so much!
 - The MOS score code in the UDP iperf test results was kindly donated by Mario Gingras - his time and effort in developing this are very much appreciated.
 (I wish I'd thought of that!!!
 Lol).
 - Thanks again to Mario Gingras for the SMB testing idea and code - another valuable addition to the feature set of the tool.
 - A special mention to Tris Kipling who has been valuable source of feedback and ideas through his field experience of using wiperf.
-Your efforts, ideas and patience are very much appreciated my fiend, thank you.
+Your efforts, ideas and patience are very much appreciated my friend, thank you.
 - Thanks to Neil Mac for constantly kicking the tyres on wiperf and making me think twice about stuff ;-)

 # Contributions